By the Editors of KateChopin.org

-Scholars and critics have been writing about Kate Chopin’s subjects and themes for over fifty years, and they take varied approaches to her work.
+Scholars and critics have been writing about Kate Chopin’s themes and subjects for over fifty years, and they take varied approaches to her work.

 • Many focus on themes related to women’s search for selfhood, for self-discovery or identity.

 • Many also focus on women’s revolt against conformity, often against gender conformity or against social norms that limit women’s possibilities in life.

 • Others write about women’s understanding of feminine sexuality or women’s experience of motherhood, pregnancy, or childbirth.